 The "answer" elicited by authentic questioning is a correspondence, an Entsprechen.
 It accords with, it is a responsion to the essence of that after which it inquires (dem Wesen dessen nach dem gefragt wird).
 In this phrasing, "after" nach, carries undeniable overtones of attendance upon, circumspect effacement before.
-Heidegger's questioner is very contrary of a Baconian inquisitor.
+Heidegger's questioner is contrary to a Baconian inquisitor.

-The talk of Wissenschaft und Besinnung ("Science/Knowledge and Reflection"), which Heidegger gave in August 1953, further elaborates this methodological and moral interaction of question and answer.
+The talk of Wissenschaft und Besinnung ("Science/Knowledge and Reflection"), which Heidegger gave in August 1953, further elaborates on this methodological and moral interaction of question and answer.
 A seminal distinction is made between what is merely fraglich, "questionable," and what is fraglich, "worthy of being questioned."
-The "questionable" (English reproduces the pejorative inflection) pertains to the ontological secondary, to the contingent, to the pragmatic or even trivial spheres of positive investigation.
+The "questionable" (English reproduces the pejorative inflection) pertains to the ontological secondary, contingent, and pragmatic or even trivial spheres of positive investigation.
 In this sphere, which we might compare with Mr. Gradgrind's world of "facts," there are terminal answers, decidabilities of a kind that leave the question "settled" and, therefore, inert.
-There is really not very much to be gained from asking yet again what is the mileage to the moor or which is the formula for making hydrochloric acid.
-We know the answers, and the finality of this knowledge has, according to Heidegger, demonstrated the essentiality or, at the last, smallness of the original question.
+There is really not much to be gained from asking yet again for the formula for making hydrochloric acid.
+We know the answer, and the finality of this knowledge has, according to Heidegger, demonstrated the essentiality or, at the last, smallness of the original question.

-But can we get no closer to this absolutely determining, all-pervading word?
+But can we get no closer to this determining, all-pervading word?
 Is Heidegger's existential ontology expressive only in terms of elusive circularity?